-The gym is in the north of Osaka, so if you're staying in the city center be aware that it will take you a while to get there.
-On entry, you buy a card for 500 yen (about $4) that you charge with credit in order to play the games.
+The gym is in the north of Osaka, so if you're staying in the city centre be aware that it will take you a fair while to get there.
+On entry, you buy a card for 500 yen (about £2.60, or four US dollars) that you charge with credit in order to play the games.
 Each game varies in price from 400 to 600 yen.
-Right now, the gym features no smaller, cheaper arcade games or prize machines—in stores elsewhere you'd at least find a few options, like the Wii U-destined Pokkén Tournament or the popular Tretta games.
+Right now, the gym features no smaller, cheaper arcade games or prize machines – in stores elsewhere you'd at least find a few options, like the Wii U-destined Pokkén Tournament or the popular Tretta games.
 But in Osaka, it's the seven larger interactive games or nothing.

 The 600-yen attractions are more like shows than standard video games.
 Audience members sit down on benches while digital Pokémon and their trainers address the crowd.
 Volunteers are asked for, or a camera picks out participants for the show, be they originally willing or not.
 Once the cast is in place, these shows unfold in a display of dazzling lights and special effects, but while impressive they're hardly worth the asking price if you're one of the people left sitting down, merely an observer of the action.

 A big problem with the Pokémon gym, if you're a visitor from abroad, is that all the games are in Japanese.
-It doesn't matter how big a Pokémon fan you are, if you don't have any Japanese language skills then a visit to the gym is going to be a confusing, disappointing experience.
+It doesn't matter how big a Pokémon fan you are, if you've no Japanese language skills at all then a visit to the gym is going to be a confusing, disappointing experience.
 It's also not a destination that solo tourists should really bother with, as one of the 400-yen games is a pairs-only affair, and being cold-shouldered in the bigger parts of the gym, without anyone to sit there with, would be a fairly depressing situation.

 The battle show didn't actually involve a battling at all, and just had a digital Charizard asking audience members various questions, albeit with lots of flashing lights and animations.
 The dojo show was a lot better; it had the entire audience trying a couple of very simple moves, so everyone could get involved.
 In the dojo game, I was picked on to try and copy what the digital character showed me on screen.